aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-data/multiple-threads/_index.md

 {{% /alert %}}

 To read cell values in more than one thread simultaneously, set [**worksheet.cells.multi_thread_reading**](https://reference.aspose.com/cells/python-net/aspose.cells/cells/multi_thread_reading/) to **True**.
-If you do not, you might get the wrong cell values.
+If you do not, you might get incorrect cell values.

 The following code:

 1. Creates a workbook
-1. Adds a worksheet
+2. Adds a worksheet
-1. Populates the worksheet with string values
+3. Populates the worksheet with string values
-1. Creates two threads that simultaneously read values from random cells If the values read are correct, nothing happens.
-If the values read are incorrect, then a message is displayed.
+4. Creates two threads that simultaneously read values from random cells.
+If the values read are correct, nothing happens.
+If the values read are incorrect, a message is displayed.

 If you comment this line: